preprocess_signals Module

 Raises

-is longer than half the recording of Signal
+A warning is raised if window_ms is longer than half the recording of Signal.

-An exception is raised if col
+An exception is raised if column_name is not a column of Signal.

-is less than or equal to 0
+An exception is raised if sampling_rate is less than or equal to 0

-results in a window size less than or equal to 0.
+An exception is raised if window_ms results in a window size less than or equal to 0.

-An exception is raised if min_segment
+An exception is raised if min_segment is longer than the recording of Signal.

 Returns

-: pd.DataFrame
+gauss_Signal : pd.DataFrame

 - A copy of

-after the Gaussian smoothing filter is applied.
+Signalafter the Gaussian smoothing filter is applied.

 Example

-gauss_Signal = EMGFlow.apply_gaussian_smooth(Signal, 'EMG_zyg', width)
+gauss_Signal = EMGFlow.apply_gaussian_smooth(Signal, column_name, sampling_rate, window_ms)apply_loess_smooth

 Description

-Apply a Loess smoothing filter to a column of Signal
+Apply a Loess smoothing filter to a column of Signal.

 For a window size